 9. Dimensionality Reduction

-In the last years, there has been an exponential increase in the amount of data captured and many Machine Learning problems involve thousands or even millions of features for each training instance, making not only training extremely slow but finding a good solution also becomes much harder.
+In the last years, there has been an exponential increase in the amount of data captured.
+This means that many Machine Learning problems involve thousands or even millions of features for each training instance.
+This makes not only training extremely slow, but finding a good solution also becomes much harder.
 This problem is often referred to as the curse of dimensionality.
 In real-world problems, it is often possible to reduce the number of features considerably, making problems tractable.

-For example, in an image classification problems if the pixels on the image borders are almost always white, these pixels can completely be dropped from the training set without losing much information.
+For example, in an image classification problem, if the pixels on the image borders are almost always white, these pixels can completely be dropped from the training set without losing much information.

 Principal Component Analysis (PCA) is by far the most popular dimensionality reduction algorithm.
-PCA requires a blog post on its own, so I will leave the details for some future post.
+PCA requires a blogpost on its own, so I will leave its details for some future post.

 10. Artificial Neural Networks, ANN